 After settling on the formula, the next stage of fun begins.
 We begin to translate what we wrote on the paper into actual product.
 First off, we tried to practice Good Manufacturing Product (GMP) from as simple as wearing mask, gloves and apron.
 As I said earlier, being tidy and well-organized are key.
 I prepped all the intended ingredients, tools and bowls.
 I don’t want to rummage around and try to find stuff once I started; because some things are time or heat-sensitive.
 So I made sure everything are laid in front of me.
 Then measured the ingredients accordingly with as much precision as I can give; which meant I even had to hold my breath during the last few drops in order to achieve the correct number on the scale.
 Mix or heat them according to instructions.
 There was one time when we’re required to put on some elbow grease.
 Whipping body butter that is.
 Or intense patience when making the Something Blue Body Lotion.
 All in good fun.
 Once everything is done, place the product into the intended packaging.
 Last, we got to present it to the rest of the class and share the creations!

 Here are the products that the whole class made and accumulated over the course of 3 days:

 The excitement builds up throughout the workshop because we’re incorporating the knowledge from the day before into the next day.
 From oil, balms, butters.
-Especially when there’s water being incorporated, this was where everything become x-times more stimulating.
+When there’s water being incorporated, this was where everything become x-times more stimulating.
 Some of the formula we made get a little trickier at times but Dewi was always around to assist us.
 I got a bit hesitant on a few occasions because I wasn’t sure about certain ingredients in terms of the texture (especially waxes).
 But that’s what experiments are for.
 We’ll never know if we don’t try and fail.
 HA.